emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `15s`

-  After the TCP connection is established, if the MQTT CONNECT packet from the client is not received within the time specified by <code>idle_timeout</code>, the connection will be disconnected.
+  After the TCP connection is established, if the MQTT CONNECT packet from the client is not received within the time specified by `idle_timeout`, the connection will be disconnected.
 After the CONNECT packet has been accepted by EMQX, if the connection idles for this long time, then the Erlang process is put to hibernation to save OS resources.
-Note: long <code>idle_timeout</code>
-interval may impose risk at the system if large number of malicious clients only establish connections but do not send any data.
+Note: long `idle_timeout` interval may impose risk at the system if large number of malicious clients only establish connections but do not send any data.